COVID-19: Guidance for Temporary Foreign Workers

 Do laundry often.
 Keep dirty and clean laundry separated.

-Only travel in your community if you must, such as grocery shopping and medical
+Consider only traveling into the local community if you must, such as for grocery shopping and medical